 In Legacy of Lexington I provide ample examples of our modern day racers and sport horses who carrying critical mass in our distance stars of yesteryear, and how many of them surprised the experts with their superior performance; examples like Seattle Slew and Sunday Silence, horses no one gave a second look to, who then proceeded to dominate the classics and then established later racing dynasties.

 So how can our racers be both fast and stamina loaded?
 The gifted scientists Dr. Bower and Dr. Hill discovered the 'speed gene' recently, and they say it is a sprint-speed gene.
 They were tracing this gene back through time and determined that it came from one of the early pre-Thoroughbred mares, not oriental, but which they referred to as the 'native English' mare.
-The 'native' mare was the pre-Thoroughbred racer that made up the early English racing studs, so it is either a Irish Hobby or its descendant breed English Running Horse.
+The 'native' mare was the pre-Thoroughbred racer that made up the early English racing studs, so it is either a Irish Hobby or its close relative: the English Running Horse; both descended from the Celtic Horse.

-Before the Thoroughbred came about the Irish Hobby had been the premier racehorse breed in the world, it carried the speed and gave it to its Running Horse offspring and later on to the Thoroughbred.
+Before the Thoroughbred came about the Irish Hobby had been the premier racehorse breed in the world, it carried the speed and gave it to the Thoroughbred.
 The Irish Hobby and English Running Horse were also the horses that were imported into our colonies to breed race, hunter and saddle horses from--starting in 1611 with the last shipment being 1666.
-The Governor and the plantation owners proceeded to breed up their sport-saddle horses, and later breeders continued on with the selection for the speed and athleticism, and that is how we in America got so much speed into our horses.
-(All three of my books contain the history of our sport development, but Standardbred Sport Horses covers the early imports more fully).
+The Governor and the plantation owners proceeded to breed up their sport-saddle horses, and later breeders continued on with the selection for the speed and athleticism, and that is how we in America got so much speed into our horses. (see American Running Horse series for docuemntations).
 And DNA studies tracing origin support this understanding.

 The genetic studies continued and theories have arisen from the original finding.
 It has been published that a homozygous carrier of the speed gene (two copies) would be a sprint racer (under a mile), a heterozygous carrier (one copy) would be a classic length racer (one to two miles), and a stamina horse (over two to two and a half miles) would not have the speed gene at all.
 And it was suggested you could do a DNA test to determine which category racer your horse would be.
 The Quarter Horse was found to be 93% homozygous for the speed gene, and so it certainly backs up this statement.
 Of course, in turn then, it would mean our Heroic racers would not carry the gene at all--they all raced beyond two miles, most regularly doing four miles and several times in one meet--that was the normal test.
 So according to the scientific theory on this, our distance racers did not carry the speed gene.